‘Deadpool 2’ Teaser Trailer Premieres During Screenings Of ‘Logan’

 — Summer-Glau.com (@summerglaucom) March 4, 2017

-The conjecture about Fillion possibly being in Deadpool 2 comes after several high-profile actor’s names have been tossed about including Pierce Brosnan, Kyle Chandler, Michael Shannon, and most recently Stranger Things star David Harbour.
+The conjecture about Fillion possibly being in Deadpool 2 comes after several high-profile actors’ names have been tossed about including Pierce Brosnan, Kyle Chandler, Michael Shannon, and most recently Stranger Things star David Harbour.

 With a tentative release date of March 2018, it is expected that the final casting should be announced at any moment with filming scheduled to begin sometime this summer.